twilco/twilco.github.io/_posts/2019-04-27-riscv-from-scratch-2.markdown

 `-ffreestanding` [tells the compiler that the standard library may not exist](https://stackoverflow.com/questions/17692428/what-is-ffreestanding-option-in-gcc#17692510), and therefore not make assumptions that it will be there.
 This option isn't necessary when running your application in a hosted environment (within an OS), but we aren't doing that, so it's important to tell the compiler that information.

 `-Wl` is a comma-separated list of flags to pass on to the linker (`ld`).  `--gc-sections` stands for "garbage collect sections", and tells `ld` to remove unused sections post-link. `-nostartfiles`, `-nostdlib`, and `-nodefaultlibs` respectively tell the linker not to link in any standard system startup files (such as the default `crt0`), any standard system stdlib implementation, or any standard system default linkable libraries.
-Once again, we are not running in an OS, and are not providing any of these things ourselves, so let's make sure the linker knows to exclude them.
+We are providing our own `crt0` and linker script, so it's important to pass these flags to inform the compiler we don't want any of these defaults to avoid conflict with our custom setup.

-`-T` allows you to specify the path to and name of your linker script, which in our case is called `riscv64-virt.ld`.
+`-T` allows you to specify the path to your linker script, which in our case is simply `riscv64-virt.ld`.
 Finally, we specify the files we wish to compile, assemble, and link: `crt0.s` and `add.c`.
 As with before, this all results in a fully-fledged and ready-to-run executable called `a.out`.

 We'll now start our shiny new executable in `qemu`:

 {% highlight bash %}
-# -S freezes execution of our executable (-kernel) until we explicitly tell it to start with a 'continue' or 'c' from our gdb client
+# -S freezes execution of our executable (-kernel) until we explicitly tell
+# it to start with a 'continue' or 'c' from our gdb client
 $ qemu-system-riscv64 -machine virt -m 128M -gdb tcp::1234 -S -kernel a.out
 {% endhighlight %}